 Communications and Design

-Brand and message, copy writing, content management, PR, graphics, book covers, websites, UX and UI design
+Brand and message, copy writing, content management, PR, graphics, book covers and interiors, websites, UX/UI design

 Editorial and Project Management